 Separating Fact from Fiction:

-What will be presented is a practical way to determine the exposure contribution of a specific flash unit and light modifier combination, once the X-Sync GN (guide number) is defined by measurement.
-This will be followed by examining the resulting shift in light value output, when incorporating high speed sync mode, at various camera shutter speeds.
+Therefore, what will be presented in this article, is a practical way to determine the exposure contribution of a specific flash unit and light modifier combination, once the X-Sync GN (guide number) is defined by measurement.
+This will then be followed by examining the resulting shift in light value output, when incorporating the high speed sync mode, at various camera shutter speeds.

 The Beauty of High Speed Sync:

-I wanted to be able to tame the background and illuminate my model, Keely with a 32in Octa-Box, positioned directly above my camera, 3 feet from Keely for Paramount Beauty lighting.
-I would need to pull my ambient exposure down by 5 stops, from 1/200th at f-13, (to correctly expose the background), to 1/3200th second shutter speed, to allow for an aperture of f-2.0 for the portrait.
+I wanted to be able to tame the background and illuminate my model, Keely with a 32in Octa-Box, positioned directly above the camera, at a 3 foot distance from Keely, for Paramount Beauty lighting.
+To accomplish this, I would need to pull my ambient exposure down by 5 stops, from 1/200th at f-13, (to correctly expose the background), to the equivalent exposure of 1/3200th second shutter speed, to allow for an aperture of f-2.0 for the portrait.